wdawson/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 This tutorial builds off [Build a Microservices Architecture for Microbrews with Spring Boot](/blog/2017/06/15/build-microservices-architecture-spring-boot).
 A simple microservices architecture with Spring Boot and Spring Cloud looks as follows.
 It uses Stormpath’s Spring Boot Starter (it’s been modified to work with Okta while we work on building up Okta’s Java support) and Juiser, a library created by [Les Hazlewood](https://twitter.com/lhazlewood).
 Juiser is independent and open source, and is not tied to a particular identity provider.

-{% img blog/microservices-spring-secure/spring-microservices-diagram.png alt:"Spring Boot + Cloud Microservices Architecture" width:"800" %}
+{% img blog/microservices-spring-secure/spring-microservices-diagram.png alt:"Spring Boot + Cloud Microservices Architecture" width:"800" %}{: .center-image }

 Once you've completed this tutorial, you'll have Spring Security locking things down, and Okta providing authentication and JWT validation.

-{% img blog/microservices-spring-secure/spring-secure-microservices-diagram.png alt:"Secure Spring Microservices" width:"800" %}
+{% img blog/microservices-spring-secure/spring-secure-microservices-diagram.png alt:"Secure Spring Microservices" width:"800" %}{: .center-image }

+In this tutorial, you'll build a microservices architecture with Spring Boot and related projects.
+To add security with Okta, you'll have to create two applications in your developer console.
+The first will be a "Native" application that supports the Stormpath Java SDK, and OAuth grant types authorization code, refresh token, and resource owner password.
+This type of application is typically reserved for native mobile applications, but it also includes the Stormpath Java SDK.
+This is because the Stormpath SDK was retrofitted to work with Okta, and not built specifically for the Okta API, per se.
+For the Angular client, you'll need a second "SPA" application.

 To begin, you'll need to clone the aforementioned article's completed project.